-- (1) The information as to the nature of Common Shares beneficially owned, or controlled or directed, directly or indirectly, by the directors and executive officers, not being within our knowledge, has been furnished by such directors and officers. - (2) Member of the Audit Committee. - (3) Member of the Compensation and Benefits Committee. - (4) Member of the Nominating and Corporate Governance Committee. - (5) Member of Health and Safety Committee. - (6) Member of ESG Committee - (7) Mr. Handa is the chair of the Audit Committee. - (8) Ms. Giardini is Lead Director, the chair of the Nominating and Corporate Governance Committee and chair of the ESG Committee. - (9) Mr. Eaton is the chair of the Compensation and Benefits Committee. - (10) Mr. Lewins is the chair of the Health and Safety Committee.
+- (1) The information as to the nature of Common Shares beneficially owned, or controlled or directed, directly or indirectly, by the directors and executive officers, not being within our knowledge, has been furnished by such directors and officers. - (2) Ms. Giardini is Board Chair. - (3) Member of the Audit Committee. - (4) Member of the Compensation and Benefits Committee. - (5) Member of the Nominating and Corporate Governance Committee. - (6) Member of the Sustainability Committee. - (7) Member of Health and Safety Committee.